Logo and Branding:

 A logo at it’s most basic is simply an icon, written words or both that tell people your brand name and what your business does.

-In the grander scheme of things, a logo is a key part of a brand’s identity it helps build brand recognition and can convey elements of your brand’s personality and value.
+In the grander scheme of things, a logo is important it’s a key part of a brand’s identity it helps build brand recognition and can convey elements of your brand’s personality and value.

 However, a logo on its own is not your brand.

 Many people use logo and brand interchangeably, but this is wrong.
 Your logo design is only one part of your brand identity.

 “A logo is a key part of your branding and brand identity but its not your brand”

 What is a Brand?